African Palliative Care Association

-African Palliative Care Association (APCA) is a pan-African non-governmental organization (NGO) working to promote and support the integration of palliative care into health systems across Africa.
-APCA has appeared on the BBC World Service, The Guardian and across regional and national African press advocating for better palliative care provision.
+The African Palliative Care Association (APCA) is a pan-African non-governmental organisation headquartered in Kampala, Uganda, dedicated to promoting and supporting the integration of palliative care into health systems across Africa.
+Founded in 2004 following the Cape Town Declaration (2002), APCA works to ensure access to pain relief and palliative care as a human right for all Africans with life-limiting illnesses.